weszuidema/MLE_Group_Project/README.md

 ## Documentation

-1) Download data and documentation from host
+1) Download data and documentation from WVS
+2) Place zipped longitudinal data into rawdata folder and rename to
+   rawdata.csv
-2) Run code for data cleanup
+3) Run code for data cleanup
-3) Run code for analysis
+4) Run code for analysis